jamesryanwilco/FoodMood/docs/ANALYTICS_SETUP.md

 # 📈 Analytics Integration Guide

-This document outlines the analytics setup implemented in the FoodMood app using Segment, with Mixpanel as the primary analytics destination.
+This document outlines the analytics setup implemented in the Awara app using Segment, with Mixpanel as the primary analytics destination.

 ## 1. Overview